Kingdom (2025 film): Theatrical

 Kingdom was released worldwide on 31 July 2025 in Telugu along with dubbed versions in Tamil and Hindi.
 The film was originally scheduled to be released worldwide on 28 March 2025, but was later postponed due to unfinished production work.
 The film was again rescheduled to release on 30 May 2025, but was postponed again.
-A new release date was announced as 4 July 2025, but was delayed again due to undisclosed reason.
+A new release date was announced as 4 July 2025, but was delayed again due to an undisclosed reason.

 Marketing

 On 12 February 2025, the makers unveiled the film's teaser on social media platforms.
 The teaser features voice overs by N. T. Rama Rao Jr. in Telugu along with voice overs by Suriya and Ranbir Kapoor in Tamil and Hindi respectively.
 The film's trailer was released on 26 July 2025.

 Home media

 The digital distribution rights of the film were acquired by Netflix.
 The film began streaming on the platform from 27 August 2025 in Telugu and dubbed versions of Hindi, Tamil, Kannada and Malayalam languages.
-This version, however, was edited and particularly removed a carnival fight sequence to maintain a pace and flow in the storyline for the viewers.
+This version, however, was edited and particularly removed a carnival fight sequence to maintain pace and flow in the storyline for the viewers.